sid2934/DndNotes/AstraPlane.md

   * Can Fly
   * Flew 200 Klicks flarb to get here

+* Great Grung (Leader)
+  * Larger then other grung
+  * Golden Color

+* Grog
+  * Nephew of Great Grung

 * Mysterious Ship
   * Not Human
   * Multiple People
   * Book case shattered

+* X-R the eccentric
+  * From Drasil north of the Eyeling Strait
+    * Can create portals to travel through planes
+      * Needed a Blue Dragon horn to open to port
+      * Dragons Peak via in the Valley of Bone

 ## Location